11 min read

 “Why?”

-Well, simply speaking some people value their emotional well-being as a part of their health.
+Well, simply speaking, some people value their emotional well-being as a part of their health.
 Health is not all about your physical body alone.

-Most don’t directly make such a connection, but your emotional well-being is connected to how you feel inside out.
+Most don’t directly make such a connection, but your emotional well-being is connected to how you feel inside and out.

-When you really enjoy your life, you send this message to your genes: ‘I’m useful,’ ‘I’m valuable,’ ‘I should be here.’
+When you really enjoy your life, you send this message to your genes: “I’m useful,” “I’m valuable,” “I should be here.

 So, when you enjoy your life more, you do a huge amount to your own longevity.